coderofgames/gym-chrono/README.md

 cd gym-chrono
 ```

-2.2 Checkout the branch with the .yml Anaconda environment file.
+2.2 Checkout the branch with the .yml Conda environment file.
 ```
 git checkout tutorial_solution
 ```

 2.3.A.
-Use the .yml to create a new Anaconda environment with the necessary packages.
+Use the .yml to create a new Conda environment with the necessary packages.
 ```
 conda env create -f conda_env_gym_chrono_tutorial.yml
 ```